StackStorm/st2web/README.md

 Build system
 ------------

-While `gulp` runs the longest chain of tasks including style compiling, testing, spining up dev server and watching for changes, you can run all of them directly using `gulp <task>`.
+While `gulp` runs the longest chain of tasks including style compiling, spining up dev server and watching for changes, you can run all of them directly using `gulp <task>`.
 Some common tasks are:
  - `gulp build` - just lint and compile all the stuff
  - `gulp test` - build the project and then run e2e tests
  - `gulp serve` - build the project and start serving it at 3000 port